marcon29/rails-archery-score-tracker/notes.md

     # it "can calculate the total score for a roundset)" do
     # end

-    - calc a round_set_rank ???
-        - may need new model to make this work (might not be necessary)
-        - could just have the rank in ScoreSession only that updates as go

 # Archer Model
     - need to update assign_default_age_class as you create associations